Yosemite is Open. Click here for any current Travel Alerts.

 Fall is an ideal time to rent a canoe and explore Bass Lake

-Bass Lake is surrounded by top-rated mountain biking trails.
-Enthusiasts from around the globe praise the thrills found on trails like; double-o-seven, triple-o-seven, and Goat Mountain Lookout.
+Top-rated mountain biking trails surround Bass Lake.
+Enthusiasts around the globe praise the thrills found on trails like; double-o-seven and Goat Mountain Lookout.
 Pedal Forward Bikes and Adventure has rental equipment, like bikes, helmets, and racks.
 This bike shop and welcome center is a resource for newbies in the region.
-Pedal Forward can help you located the best trails, and shred some serious dirt.
+Pedal Forward can help you locate the best trails and shred some serious dirt.
+They offer guided rides and hikes, too.

 It is all about traditions in Yosemite's southern gateway towns.
-Autumn brings special regional events like Sierra Art Trails, Pines Village Craft Fairs, music, wine tasting and so much more.
+The cooler season brings special regional events like Sierra Art Trails, Pines Village Craft Fairs, live music, wine tasting, and more.
 Book a romantic lakeside suite and take advantage of the jacuzzi bathtub.
-Or keep it warm and cozy in a private chalet complete with a wood-buring fireplace.
+Or keep it warm and cozy in a private chalet with a wood-burning fireplace.
 Create a new tradition with your loved one this fall.

 Book your Bass Lake Fall Escape Now